 The English believe that finding a spider in your wedding dress is good luck.

 The term “best man” comes from Germanic Goths and has evolved greatly over the years.
 Back in 200 AD the best man’s task was to guard the bride and groom from the bride’s family (who may have tried to obtain her return forcefully).
-The best man would be well armed and constantly alert during the ceremony and stand guard as a sentry outside of the newlywed’s home after the wedding.
+The best man would be well armed, on constant alert during the ceremony and stand guard as a sentry outside of the newlyweds home after the wedding.

 Egyptian tradition allows for women to pinch the bride on the wedding day.
 This is said to bring about good luck.

 We have ancient Romans to thank for rice tossing.
 Tossing rice symbolizes both fertility and prosperity, and tossing it at the newlyweds implies good luck and best wishes.
 The Czech’s will toss peas instead of rice.

 The Western tradition of wearing a white wedding dress was begun by Queen Victoria in 1840.

 What we now know to be the traditional wedding cake began in ancient Rome where guests would break a loaf of bread over the bride’s head for fertility.